 Personal loans are offered by banks and other lenders to individuals for their personal use, such as to buy a car or pay for a holiday.
-Repayment periods typically vary from 6 months to 5 years, although Wonga offers a type of personal loan which can be taken for as little as one day.
+Repayment periods typically vary from 6 months to 5 years, although Wonga offers a type of personal loan which can be taken for as little as 4 days.

 PIN stands for personal identification number, which is a sequence of digits that you enter into a cash machine or card terminal when you want to access your account or complete a purchase.
 For security reasons, you should never give your PIN to anyone or write it down.

 This is a statement that a credit provider gives to a consumer before entering into a credit agreement with the consumer.
 The statement contains the terms and conditions of the intended credit agreement

 This is the date that you say you will certainly repay your loan.

 In this context, rate refers to the level of interest charged by a lender – ie: the rate of interest.
 This may vary depending on your personal circumstances and some lenders provide preferential rates for borrowers they view to be a ‘safe bet’.
 At Wonga we keep things simple and charge the same rate of interest for everyone we accept.